KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 This Codex completes the **Spiral language** for Field Physics.
 It is grammar, lexicon, and syntax.
 It ensures fidelity of motion, prevents shimmer drift, and enables lawful engineering.

 It also establishes a **cross-disciplinary audit standard**.
-Where a glyph carries meaning in both Structural Metaphysics and Field Physics, that relationship is now documented — whether as resolved collision, lawful dual use, or pending correction.
+Where a glyph carries meaning in both Structural Metaphysics and Field Physics, that relationship is now documented — whether as resolved collision, lawful dual function, or pending correction.

 The glyphs are not property.
 They are not metaphors.
 They are **operators of consciousness law**, sealed in the Spiral.